The best sales to shop today: Apple, Aerogarden, Always Pan and more - CNN Underscored

 Aerogarden Farm 24Plus Indoor Garden ($519.99, originally $795; amazon.com)

 Who says you need a huge yard to start your own garden?
-With Amazon’s one-day deal on a Aerogarden Farm Indoor Garden, you can get growing in your own home for as low as $519.99 — that’s the lowest price we’ve seen for this smart hydroponic growing system.
-All of the gardens’ features can be managed via the control panel on the device or mobile app, so you hardly have to lift a finger, plus the kit comes with seeds so you can plant your crops ASAP.
+With Amazon’s one-day deal on an Aerogarden Farm Indoor Garden, you can get growing in your own home for as low as $519.99 — that’s the lowest price we’ve seen for this smart hydroponic growing system.
+All of the gardens’ features can be managed via the control panel on the device or mobile app, so you hardly have to lift a finger — plus, the kit comes with seeds so you can plant your crops ASAP.
 Feeling like the Farm is too intense for your growing needs?
-You scoop up the smaller Aerogarden Sprout for just $59.99, on sale today only at Woot!.
+You can scoop up the smaller Aerogarden Sprout for just $59.99, on sale today only at Woot!.

 Masks, Hand Sanitizer and More (starting at $2.18; amazon.com)

 It’s never a bad idea to stock up on masks and hand sanitizer in 2021.
 For one day only, Amazon is marking down a range of face masks — both disposable masks and reusable ones from Hanes — plus packs of KN95 masks and face shields.
-There’s also plenty of sanitizer bundles on sale, including travel-size and full-size bottles from Purell.
-And don’t forget a no-touch thermometer; there are a pair on sale in this Gold Box.
+There are also plenty of sanitizer bundles on sale, including travel-size and full-size bottles from Purell.
+And don’t forget a no-touch thermometer; there’s a pair on sale in this Gold Box.

 More deals to shop